nguyen2f/matrix-calculator/readme.md

 ## Running from .exe file

-Download the main.exe file from 20227138_source\dist.
+Download the main.exe file from matrix-calculator\dist.
 Run the main.exe file.

 ## Running from source code